 The truth is, it is always best to make those life choices consciously, on your own terms, and in your own time.
 As a matter of fact, there are many tangible advantages of entering college as an undecided major will give you over others.

 First of all, it will give you the freedom from the constraints that might be placed on you if you’re a student who doesn’t quite know what he/she wants to do but chooses to pursue a discipline anyway, for reasons that may be multiple but are, at the end of the day, irrelevant in the bigger picture.

-All U.S. universities offer their students not only an option, but an easy method to switch their majors at any point of time if a student feels that he/she might have missed their calling.
-That in itself, resonates how significant and life-changing it can be, for better or worse, depending on how you might choose to tackle indecision.
+All U.S. universities offer their students not only an option but an easy method to switch their majors at any point in time if a student feels that he/she might have missed their calling.
+That in itself resonates with how significant and life-changing it can be, for better or worse, depending on how you might choose to tackle indecision.

 The bottom line remains; as long as you dare to experiment with different things, and determine and do what is in line with your passions regardless of when you discover it, there is nobody who can stop you from accomplishing that stellar academic and professional portfolio for yourself every college student dreams of working up to by the end of their time in school.